aki-vault/aki-vault/README.md

 ## Build and install yopass-server
-This repo is not design to provide support on yopass solution, this is just given as example and reminder (on Debian 11)
+This repo is not designed to provide support on yopass solution, this is just given as example and reminder (on Debian 11)
 ```bash
 sudo apt-get install golang